plone/plone.restapi-client/docs/actions/search.md

 ## Get Search

+### Query function

-This function is used to search for the given context.
+Use the `getSearchQuery` function to get the query for fetching the search results for the given query.

-- Function name: `getSearchQuery`
+### Hook

+Use the `useGetSearch` hook to get the search results for the given query.

 ### Parameters